Biography of Business Unit Secretary

 Eno Nakamura

-After working at a youth organization, completed a master's degree in education at a graduate school in the UK.
-Joined the Japan Development Education Association in 2000.
-After working in business, assumed current position in 2008.
-In addition to practicing and researching education (development education, ESD, etc.) that considers social issues and creates a sustainable society, he is involved in supporting the creation of various learning opportunities, building networks in Japan and overseas, and making policy recommendations.
-He also serves as a director of the Ayus Buddhism International Cooperation Network and a part-time university lecturer (in charge of civic activities theory, etc.).
+After working for a youth organization, he completed a Master's in Education at a graduate school in the UK.
+He joined the Development Education Association in 2000.
+After working in the business department, he took up his current position in 2008.
+He practices and researches education (development education, ESD, etc.) that considers social issues and creates a sustainable society, and is involved in supporting the creation of various learning opportunities, building domestic and international networks, and making policy recommendations.
+He also serves as a director of the Ayus Buddhist International Cooperation Network and a part-time university lecturer (in charge of courses such as "Citizen Activism").

 (4) Global Health Unit

-Master of Development Studies from the Institute of Oriental and African Studies, University of London.
-After engaging in fundraising, public relations, corporate collaboration, etc. at an emergency support NGO, he worked for an education-related company before assuming his current position in July 2012.
-As the only secretariat staff, he was involved in the establishment of the non-profit organization WaterAid Japan.
-Currently engaged in a wide range of operations such as fundraising and advocacy.
+Received an MA in Development Studies from the School of Oriental and African Studies, University of London.
+After working in fundraising, PR and corporate collaboration at an emergency aid NGO, she worked for an education-related company before assuming her current position in July 2012.
+As the only administrative staff member, she was involved in the establishment of the non-profit organization WaterAid Japan.
+Currently, she is involved in a wide range of work, including fundraising and advocacy.

 (5) Social Responsibility (SR) Unit